 The residents' healthcare needs appeared to be met by the care provided in the centre.
+However, as referred to under Regulation 5 the medical need of one resident had not been appropriately assessed and consequently the plan in place to meet their medical needs may not have been appropriate.
 Health plans were in place for respite residents identified to require same.
 Each of the residents had their own GP and health information and updates were shared with the centre as required.